 In this age, we have only the firstfruits of the Spirit, only a deposit that guarantees much more in our future (Romans 8:23; 2 Corinthians 1:22; 5:5; Ephesians 1:13-14).

 In summary, the Holy Spirit is God at work in our lives.
 Everything God does is done through his Spirit.
 Paul therefore encourages us: “Let us keep in step with the Spirit….
 Do not grieve the Holy Spirit of God….
 Do not put out the Spirit’s fire” (Galatians 5:25; Ephesians 4:30; 1 Thessalonians 5:19).
 Be attentive to what the Spirit says.
 When he speaks, God is speaking.

-1 Blasphemy against the Holy Spirit is a deliberate rejection of the agent that God uses to help them understand the gospel.
-Anyone who is worried about this sin shows, by their worry, that they have not committed it.
-Simply the fact that they want to do the right thing shows that they have not deliberately rejected the Holy Spirit.
+1 Blasphemy against the Holy Spirit is a deliberate rejection of the agent God uses to help people understand the gospel—the people reject the message even though they know it is from God.
+Anyone who is worried about this unpardonable sin shows, by their worry, that they have not committed it.
+The fact that they want to do the right thing shows that they have not deliberately rejected the Holy Spirit.